Mosasraj/EVALUATION-OF-RADAR-RANGE-USING-PYTHON/README.md

-# EVALUATION OF RADAR RANGE USING PYTHON
+# EVALUATION OF RADAR RANGE USING SCILAB
 # Aim:
 To calculate the maximum range of a radar system using the Radar Range Equation and verify the results through Python programming.